ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/index.md

 ## Conclusion

-We are excited to work as a team to create an innovative and impactful STEM-themed project for the EGR314 Innovation Showcase.
-With a strong focus on modularity, collaboration, and professionalism, we aim to deliver a project that exceeds expectations and inspires future STEM learners.
+We are thrilled to collaborate as a team to develop an innovative and impactful STEM-themed project for the EGR314 Innovation Showcase.
+With a commitment to modularity, creativity, and excellence, we aim to deliver a project that not only exceeds expectations but also inspires and engages future generations of STEM learners.